-The 'Advancing with Simple & Powered Machines' curriculum pack is designed to be used with the Simple & Powered Machines Set (9686).
-This set consists of 396 elements, including a motor, and full color Building Instructions booklets for fourteen activity models and thirty-seven principle models.
-The curriculum pack includes building instructions for four additional activity models.
-Some of the building instructions booklets can also be used with other LEGO[®] Education curriculum packs.
+The set has 396 elements, including a motor, and building instructions booklets for 14 activity models and for 37 principle models - all in full color.
+Some of the building instructions booklets are intended for use with other LEGO[®] Education curriculum packs.